-Trainer-teachers develop and advance through their experience in this role.
-It was found that thanks to their guidance of the student-teachers, the trainer-teachers are more involved in the implementation of educational initiatives and go deeper into contents, pedagogy and evaluation.
-To perform their role in an optimal manner they need the cooperation of the college, while taking care to maintain a uniform professional language and terminology with the pedagogic instructors and also comply with organizational arrangements and orderly mechanisms of work in terms of shared methodical planning and problem-solving (Ziv, Zilberstein & Tamir, 1992; Zidan & Aliyan, 2013).
+Trainer-teachers also develop and advance through their experience in this role.
+It was found that, thanks to their guidance of the student-teachers, trainer-teachers become more involved in the implementation of educational initiatives and go deeper into content, pedagogy, and evaluation.
+To perform their role optimally, they need the cooperation of the college, while taking care to maintain a uniform professional language and terminology with the pedagogic instructors and also comply with organizational arrangements and orderly mechanisms of work in terms of shared methodical planning and problem-solving (Ziv, Zilberstein & Tamir, 1992; Zidan & Aliyan, 2013).

-With the introduction of the Academia Class program there was an aspiration that the role of the trainer-teacher would undergo transformation from the teaching of pupils and mentoring of student-teachers, to co-teaching including shared planning, shared teaching in class, continuous dual activity and dialogical feedback, continuous learning and investigation of practice in a shared professional community.
-Emphasis was given to the formation of reciprocal relations of respect and concern.
-This experience should influence the life-long professional development of the trainer-teacher (Guise, Habib, Thiessen & Robbins, 2017).
+The introduction of the Academia Class program included an aspiration that the role of the trainer-teacher would shift from the teaching of pupils and the mentoring of student-teachers to co-teaching, including shared planning, shared teaching in class, continuous dual activity and dialogical feedback, continuous learning, and investigation of practice in a shared professional community.
+Emphasis was given to the formation of reciprocal relations based on respect and concern.
+This experience is intended to influence the life-long professional development of the trainer-teacher (Guise, Habib, Thiessen & Robbins, 2017).

 1.4.3 The Pedagogic Instructor

-This is an experienced teacher who serves as the "guide" for the student as they undergo the developmental process of becoming a teacher (Ran, 2017).
-The pedagogic instructor connects and mediates between studied theories and courses on the academic-theoretical level in college, and the issues that arise in the professional field (Yogev & Zuzovski, 2011; Milat, 1999).
-The substance of pedagogic instruction is the interpersonal meeting between the instructor and the mentee, that includes continual and developing two-directional discussion (Katz, 2011).
+The pedagogic instructor is an experienced teacher who serves as the "guide" for the student as they undergo the developmental process of becoming a teacher (Ran, 2017).
+This person connects and mediates between the academic-theoretical realm of theories and college courses and the issues that arise in the professional field (Yogev & Zuzovski, 2011; Milat, 1999).
+The substance of pedagogic instruction is the interpersonal meeting between the instructor and the mentee, which relies on continual and developing bi-directional discussion (Katz, 2011).

-In most teacher-training programs, the training institution's teacher-educators guide the student-teachers through observations and provide feedback after their observations.
+In most teacher-training programs, the training institution's teacher-educators guide the student-teachers through observation sessions and provide feedback based on these observations.
 This guidance is an integral part of the practicum experience performed during and in parallel to the learning program.
-The attempt to find a decisive and unambiguous definition for a pedagogic instructor encounters different difficulties, because of the vagueness of this term concerning the distinct features of the role and the fact that the instructor acts in a sort of third space, verging on both the academic and the educational field.
+The attempt to find a decisive and unambiguous definition for a pedagogic instructor is challenging, because of the vagueness of this term with respect to the distinct features of the role and the fact that the instructor operates in a sort of third space that verges on both the academic and the educational field.
 Also, there is no particular training or defined conditions for acceptance as a pedagogic instructor (Ran, 2017).

 The pedagogic instructor fulfils four main functions:

 (a) Support for the mentee's personal development process.
-The pedagogic instructor guides the personal growth process, providing support for emotions and motivation.
-The relationship between the instructor and the mentee is constructed in unique personal manner (Katz, 2011; Emanuel, 2005).
+The pedagogic instructor guides the personal growth process, providing emotional support and motivation.
+The relationship between the instructor and the mentee is constructed in a uniquely personal manner (Katz, 2011; Emanuel, 2005).

-(b) Promoting professional teaching abilities.
-Complying with desirable norms and standards (Emanuel, 2005).
-Soslau (2012) suggests different ways to achieve this goal: telling – the instructor suggests, guides, presents ideas for improvement.
+(b) Promoting professional teaching abilities and compliance with desirable norms and standards (Emanuel, 2005).
+Soslau (2012) suggests different ways to achieve this goal: telling – the instructor suggests, guides, and presents ideas for improvement.
 Coaching – the instructor intervenes in the student-teacher's reflections and enables them to formulate characteristics, values and assumptions and to test alternative scenarios for events.
 Guidance – the instructor focuses on the "why" rather than "how" or "what" of teaching, examining the planning and intentions.
 Research – collaborative investigation of possible reasons and solutions.
-Using evidence from reflections on classroom activities, the instructor provides relevant contexts references, and together they consider factors that the student-teacher broaches from their work.
+Using evidence from reflections on classroom activities, the instructor provides relevant contexts references, and together they consider factors that the student-teacher broaches as a result of their work.